chrisZingel/chriszingel.github.io/_posts/2025-06-11-lambda-docker.md

 Since our project is written in Python, use the official AWS Python base image as the foundation image for your Docker image {: .notice--info}

+### Visual Studio Dev Container setup
-When VS Code creates a development container, it uses the Docker image specified in your project's Dockerfile as the base, then layers on additional functionality to support VS Code.
-This configuration is defined in the devcontainer.json file, which we’ll add shortly.
-The tar and zip packages are included because VS Code's Docker setup builds on top of this image and requires them during its build process.
-I copy over the src folder, containig my custom code, and finally the handler function, which the Lambda process uses to initiate the Lambda process.
+When Visual Studio Code creates a development container, it uses the Docker image specified in your project's Dockerfile as the base, then layers on additional functionality to allow Visual Studio to run in a Docker container.
+This configuration is defined in the `devcontainer.json` file, which we’ll add shortly.
+The TAR and ZIP packages are included because Visual Studio Code builds on top of this image and requires them during its build process.

-The final step is to add VSCode's `devcontainer.json` file to your project.
+The final step is to add Visual Studio Code's `devcontainer.json` file to your project.
 This file configures the development container to use your Docker image—specified in the Dockerfile—as its base.

-This file is auto-generated by clicking the icon in the bottom-left corner of VSCode (see image below), then selecting `Open Container Configuration File.` Next, click through the options, making sure to select `Add the configuration to your workspace` and confirm that it is based on your project’s Dockerfile.
+This file is auto-generated by clicking the icon in the bottom-left corner of Visual Studio Code (see image below), then selecting `Open Container Configuration File.` Next, click through the options, making sure to select `Add the configuration to your workspace` and confirm that it is based on your project’s Dockerfile.
 Your file should appear as shown below, under the **.devcontainer** directory
 {: .notice--success}
 <img src="{{ '/assets/images/2025-06-11-lambda-docker/vscode_devcontainer2.png' | relative_url }}" alt="Amazon elastic container registry" itemprop="image"  class="u-photo">

+ ### Example Project
+My example code is a Lambda function that sends me an email with any file that is added to an S3 bucket.

 ### AWS Configuration file
-Once I’ve finalized the core functionality during development, I use AWS CDK to define and provision the required infrastructure.
-At this stage, I focus on security best practices by assigning the Lambda function only the minimal set of permissions it needs to run.
-Since I already know the code works, the emphasis shifts to infrastructure and permissions — and CDK makes it straightforward to define, add, or modify AWS resources and policies.

-To get started, you’ll need to create an IAM user with access to S3, SES, EC2 Container Registry (ECR), and CloudFormation, at a minimum.
-To allow your Visual Studio Code development environment to authenticate as this user, you'll need to configure AWS CLI locally using access keys [^2].
-These credentials are stored in `~/.aws/credentials`.
+To get started, you’ll need to create an IAM user with policy permissions for S3, SES, EC2 Container Registry (ECR), and CloudFormation, at a minimum.
+Then, create access keys for this user so you can make programmatic calls using those keys for authentication.

-To make these credentials available inside your development container, add the following mount configuration to your devcontainer.json:
+To connect to AWS from your computer, run `aws configure` and enter the access keys you created.
+This will generate the `~/.aws/credentials` file.
+However, the Visual Studio Code container does not have access to this file by default.
+To make it available inside the container, you’ll need to add a volume that links the credentials file into the container.
+This can be configured using `devcontainer.json`.

 <img src="{{ '/assets/images/2025-06-11-lambda-docker/devcontainer_with_mount.png' | relative_url }}" alt="Dev container with mount code" itemprop="image" class="u-photo">

-This mounts your local ~/.aws directory into the container’s /root/.aws directory.
+This mounts your local `~/.aws/credentials` directory into the container’s `~/.aws/credentials` directory.
 As a result, any AWS SDK calls made from within the container — such as using boto3.client in Python — will automatically use your local credentials.
-This avoids hardcoding access keys or setting environment variables manually.
+This approach avoids the need to hardcode access keys or manually set environment variables.

-At this point, you should be able to open VS Code and attach to the development container.
-This gives you a consistent environment that mirrors AWS Lambda’s OS and default package set.
+At this point, you should be able to open Visual Studio Code, which will automatically prompt you to attach to the container.
+This container's environment will closely mirror the AWS Lambda operating system, including any installed packages.

 ### Deploying to AWS Lambda
-When you're ready to deploy your function to the cloud, you have a few options:

-1. Zip Archive — Package your code and dependencies into a .zip file and upload via the AWS Lambda Console.
-2. Inline Code — Edit and run your Lambda function directly in the AWS Console (best for very small or quick functions).
-3. Container Image — Package your Lambda function and its dependencies as a Docker image and deploy via Amazon ECR.

-For functions with many dependencies, I typically choose to deploy as a Docker image.
-While container-based Lambdas have a slightly longer cold start time, I find the tradeoff worth it — they're easier to manage, debug, and keep consistent with your local development environment.
+When you're ready to deploy your function to the cloud, you have a few options.
+For simple functions, you can use the Inline Code method.
+For functions with many dependencies, I typically prefer deploying as a Docker image.
+While container-based Lambdas may have slightly longer cold start times, I find the tradeoff worthwhile — they're easier to manage, debug, and keep consistent with your local development environment.However, if the Lambda function is invoked frequently, I would use the Zip Archive method, since every second counts.

 # Docker install

-To upload this on AWS, go to Amazon Elastic Container Registery and create repository.
+To upload this on AWS, go to Amazon Elastic Container Registry and `create repository`.
 Here you will be able to select detailed instruction to upload the image to the registry

 <img src="{{ '/assets/images/2025-06-11-lambda-docker/amazon_elastic_container_registry.png' | relative_url }}" alt="Amazon elastic container registry" itemprop="image"  class="u-photo">

 When creating a container repository in AWS (e.g., Amazon ECR), you can choose between mutable and immutable image tags.
 The key difference is whether a tag can be changed once it’s attached to an image.

 In a mutable repository, if you push a new image using a tag that already exists, the new image replaces the tag.
-The previous image is untagged, but it still remains in the repository.
+The previous image is untagged, but the image still remains in the repository.
 If you want to avoid paying for storage of unused or outdated images, you can configure a lifecycle policy to automatically clean them up.

-Of course, this depends on your specific needs—but I like to keep the option to quickly roll back to a recent version.
+Of course, this depends on your specific needs—but I like to keep the option to quickly roll back to the most recent version.
 So, I retain the latest previous image (i.e., the one that was most recently replaced).
-I’ve set this up using CDK code.

 ```json
 ECR Console → Repositories → Your Repo → Lifecycle policies